Facebook Twitter Instagram

 Free indoor fun

 Visit The Heritage Hall for hands-on activities, demonstrations, make and take projects by community groups emphasizing our western, agricultural history.
-Begin your journey at the Conestoga Covered Wagon.
 Meet alpacas, learn about bee keeping, touch animal skins, sew a quilt block for a veteran, and more.
 Make rope and crafts at the Make and Take area.
 Pull up a chair and sit a spell for informal demonstrations on the front porch.
-Participate in our contests: longest potato peel, Fastest Fingers in the West knitting and crochet, and team jigsaw puzzle.
+Participate in our contests: longest potato peel, Fastest Fingers in the West knitting and crochet, team jigsaw puzzle, and stick horse races.

 All Heritage Hall activities are included within General Admission ticket.